Tons of energy, great skin, and a sense of unshakable inner peace might just be a Girls episode and an electric blanket away.

 And admittedly the experience is a little strange—you don super-thick sweat pants, sweatshirt, and socks and climb into a gurney with a curtain pulled around you.
 You’re not meant to meditate or do something high-vibe or intentional during your detox, unless for you that means seeing what Olivia Pope’s up to.
 It’s you, the remote control, and waiting for your sweat to start pouring out of you.

 If, in it’s first year of business, Shape House caused many a skeptical eyebrow to raise, it’s now causing wallets to open.
 (It’s $45 a session, and less with a package or membership.)
 It’s become a huge health destination, and word on the wellness street is “Hook-line-and-sinker, I’m in.”
-Thanks to girlfriend-to-girlfriend gushfests—and high-profile endorsements from the likes of the Kardashians and LL Cool J—you’re likely to encounter a wait list for appointments at the original location, plus two newer ones in Santa Monica and Pasadena.
+Thanks to girlfriend-to-girlfriend gushfests—and high-profile endorsements from the likes of the Kardashians and LL Cool J—you’re likely to encounter a wait list for appointments at the original location, plus the newer ones in WeHo, Santa Monica, and Pasadena.

 The rise of the Shape House superfan